Mc-Zen/quill/quantum-circuit.typ

 /// Basic command for creating multi-qubit or controlled gates.
 For the latter, you usually want to go for something like @@ctrl, @@swap, or @@controlled.
 ///
 /// - content (content):
-/// - num-qubits (integer): Number of qubits (or relative wire count for
+/// - n (integer): Number of wires (or relative wire count for controlled gates).
-///          controlled gates).
 /// - fill (none, color): Gate backgrond fill color.
 /// - radius (length, dictionary): Gate rectangle border radius.
 ///        Allows values like the builtin `rect()` function.
 /// - box (boolean): Whether this is a boxed gate (determines whether the
-///          outgoing wire will be drawn all through the gate (box: false)
+///        outgoing wire will be drawn all through the gate (box: false) or not)
-///          or not)
 /// - label (content): Optional label on the vertical wire.
 /// - control (boolean): If true, this gate draws a vertical control wire.
 /// - wire-count (integer): Wire count for control wires.
 /// - extent (auto, length): How much to extent the gate beyond the first and
 ///        last wire, default is to make it align with an X gate (so [size of x gate] / 2).
 /// - size-all-wires (none, boolean): A single-qubit gate affects the height of the row
 ///         it's being put on.
 For multi-qubit gate there are different possible
 ///         behaviours:
-///       - Affect size on only the first and last qubit (`false`)
+///           - Affect height on only the first and last wire (`false`)
-///       - Affect the size of all qubits (`true`)
+///           - Affect the height of all wires (`true`)
-///       - Affect the size on no qubit (`none`)
+///           - Affect the height on no wire (`none`)
+/// - data (any): Optional additional gate data.
+This can for example be a dictionary
+///         storing extra information that may be used for instance in a custom
-///
+///         `draw-function`.
 #let mqgate(
   content,
-  num-qubits,
+  n,
   fill: none,
   radius: 0pt,
   box: true,
   label: none,
+  width: auto,
   control: false,
   wire-count: 1,
   extent: auto,
   size-all-wires: false,
   draw-function: draw-boxed-multigate,
-  args: (:),
+  data: none,
 ) = gate(
   content,
   fill: fill, box: box,
+  width: width,
   draw-function: draw-function,
   multi: (
     control: control,
-    num-qubits: num-qubits,
+    num-qubits: n,
     wire-count: wire-count,
     label: label,
     extent: extent,
     size-all-wires: size-all-wires
   ),
-  args: args
+  data: data
 )

 // align: "left" (for rstick) or "right" (for lstick)
 // brace: auto, none, "{", "}", "|", "[", ...
-#let lrstick(content, num-qubits, align, brace) = gate(
+#let lrstick(content, n, align, brace) = gate(
   content,
   draw-function: draw-lrstick.with(align: align),
   // size-hint: lrstick-size-hint,
   box: false,
   floating: true,
-  multi: if num-qubits == 1 { none } else {
+  multi: if n == 1 { none } else {
    (
     control: false,
-    num-qubits: num-qubits,
+    num-qubits: n,
     wire-count: 0,
     label: label,
-    size-all-wires: if num-qubits > 1 { none } else { false }
+    size-all-wires: if n > 1 { none } else { false }
   )},
-  args: (brace: brace),
+  data: (brace: brace),
 )

 // SPECIAL GATES

 /// Draw a meter box representing a measurement.
-/// - target (none, integer): Draw a control wire to the given target qubit
+/// - n (none, integer): Draw a control wire to the given target qubit
 ///                           relative to this qubit if not `none`.
 /// - wire-count (integer):   Wire count for the control wire.
 /// - label (content):        Label to show above the meter.
-#let meter(target: none, wire-count: 2, label: none) = {
+#let meter(n: none, wire-count: 2, label: none) = {
-  if target == none {
+  if n == none {
-    gate(none, draw-function: draw-meter, args: (meter-label: label)) } else {
+    gate(none, draw-function: draw-meter, data: (meter-label: label)) } else {
-     mqgate(none, target, box: true, wire-count: wire-count, draw-function: draw-meter, control: true, args: (meter-label: label))
+     mqgate(none, n, box: true, wire-count: wire-count, draw-function: draw-meter, control: true, data: (meter-label: label)) }
-  }
 }